Tumucin/DeepRL-Pose-Control/README.md

 ```
 ## SWITCHING
 We switch to raw pseudo-inverse control when the Euclidean distance between the end effector and the target position is below a threshold (i.e. only utilize $`\theta_{pinv}`$).
 It is important to note that this is only employed during inference and not during training.
 If you want to implement the switch modification, set the **"switching"** variable in the config yaml files to True.
-It is important to note that this is only employed during inference and not during training.
-Additionally, the switching mode can be executed solely within the hybrid model.

 ## PRE-TRAINED MODELS
 No Collision             |  Collision